kragen/derctuo/e12-music.md

 This seems reasonable.

-It's probably worthwhile to use a different instrument again for inductor detection, perhaps an FM-synthesized bell sound or something.
+It’s probably worthwhile to use a different instrument again for inductor detection, perhaps an FM-synthesized bell sound or something.